-Like many family members with Veterans of TBI and PTSD, we are constantly seeking anything and everything that we can get our hands on to help cope or ease some of the symptoms of our war torn veterans are experiencing.
-As many of you know, beginning in October of last year….my husband started slipping away.
+Like many family members with Veterans of TBI and PTSD, we are constantly seeking anything and everything that we can get our hands on to help cope or ease some of the symptoms of our war-torn veterans are experiencing.
+Beginning in October of last year, my husband started slipping away.
 We made it through December just by a thread and then in January, the bottom fell out on my husband and he tried to commit suicide.
 Having to have him placed in long term hospitalization was one of the hardest things a spouse/family member could ever face and do alone.
-Like many of your emails from soldiers and family members that you send, I too felt helpless in watching my veteran slip further away from me although I was hanging on as tight as I could.
+I felt helpless in watching my veteran slip further away from me although I was hanging on as tight as I could.

 Having a service animal is a challenge in today’s society and as most owners of them say, it’s a double edged sword.
-However, we find even with the staring, the stupid comments and questions, it’s worth to see my husband have the willingness, courage and faith to get back out a little.
+However, we find even with the staring, the stupid comments and questions, it’s worth it to see my husband have the willingness, courage and faith to get back out a little.
 It’s not a cure, and it’s not going to take all the bad things away but somehow it has made things easier and brought our family back together a little.
-We recently went to Panama City Beach, FL in which my husband was given a proper Coming Home along with 25 other couples.
-Being the secluded and homebodies we are, the amount of people was a bit overwhelming for us but “Gunny” never faltered.

-We have now had him as part of our family since the end of July and it does feel like he has always been here.
-I can’t imagine a day that goes by without him nearby.
+I can’t imagine a day that goes by without “Gunny” nearby.
 He is not only good for my husband in many ways, but good for me as well.
 He knows the days where I am sick and hurting, resting his head close or on the places that hurt me so badly.
 I have woken many nights to find him sitting on the bed and watching over my husband and will do so as long as it takes my husband to go to sleep or barking to wake him up from nightmares.
 The more he is with us, the more he picks up on routines, knows our behaviors and knows just the right moment to love on us as if to say “It’s ok, I’m here”.
-“Gunny” is so intuitive that there isn’t a day that we aren’t surprised by his actions or a new thing he has picked up.
-He seems to know when my youngest son isn’t feeling well, and just recently alerted us to quite an aftershock of the recent earthquake.
-He jumped up and ran around in circles, barking at us which is something he just doesn’t do.
-We could not for the life of us figure out what he was doing!
-Shortly after his spell, the house and windows began to rattle.
-Scared me so badly as we have never experienced that before.

-The T.A.D.S.A.W. program is in need of help to keep going.
+The TADSAW program is in need of help to keep going.
 What started out small has become such a popular thing that they are experiencing worldwide cries for help just like they heard mine.
 On the average currently, most service animal or therapy dog organizations are about a 2-4 year wait.
-Penny’s From Heaven want to be able to help any soldier or Veteran (no matter what war you served) who asks for it.
-There are so many loving dogs out there who are being thrown away and I think….makes them work even harder because they were saved once too.
-“Gunny” isn’t a full blooded dog, and God only knows what he is actually mixed with but to us?
-He is an angel in disguise flying close to the ground and an answer to a long awaited prayer I have had.
+“Gunny” isn’t a full blooded dog, and God only knows what he is actually mixed with but to us he is an angel in disguise flying close to the ground and an answer to a long awaited prayer I have had.
 From start to finish, training a dog and getting through their ADA recognition, Good Canineship testing and everything else that goes with it, is approximately $2500.00.
-Today, that may not seem a lot for some and for people like us…might as well be a million dollars.
-What started out as a small TX based organization for TX wounded warriors, is now spreading to other states and countries for wounded veterans.
 They are looking for additional sponsors for wounded warriors, sponsorships for their therapy dogs and help getting the Veterans there, a place to stay and be taken care of for three weeks.
 Based in TX, they are also looking for volunteers, foster care for dogs awaiting training, and help with the food, lodging and other incidentals that occur while the soldier/veteran is there training.